tldr-pages/tldr/pages/linux/semanage.md

 `semanage -S {{store}} -i {{path/to/input_file}}`

 - Manage booleans.
-Booleans allow the administrator to modify the confinement of processes based on his configuration:
+Booleans allow the administrator to modify the confinement of processes based on the current configuration:

 `semanage boolean -S {{store}} --delete|--modify|--list|--noheading|--deleteall -on|-off -F {{boolean|boolean_file}}`